mycroft/eth-generator/README.ethereum.md

 "0x3c7eca7d19cf3830779ff8c0de5ddd0d11015a8e388c4b950f747074e54b0bab"
 ```

 At this moment, as there are no miner, the transaction is in pending state waiting to be mined and balance is not spent yet.
-Mine a little more:
+Mine a little more and you'll reciever those 10 coins:

 ```js
 > web3.fromWei(eth.getBalance("0x94e15d9d909bbe88e8c0959e3baa211cea3ac68c"), "ether")